 For farms without suitable land, new forests could be established on less productive land purchased in partnership with other livestock owners.
-This could be done using the Afforestation Grant Scheme ((see info sheets 3 and 4) or a joint venture partnerships using a forestry right3.
+This could be done through a joint venture partnership using a forestry right4 and Government forestry programs (see info sheets 3 and 4).
 Professional forestry and legal advice should be sought before carrying out such activities.